Small Bedroom Decorating Ideas

 for a faster, more profitable home sale

-Applying small bedroom decorating ideas when you are preparing your home for the real estate market can help it sell faster and for more money.
-It’s to your advantage to make each room look as spacious as possible.
+Applying small bedroom decorating ideas to your home before placing it on the real estate market can help it sell faster and for more money.
+It’s to your financial advantage to make each room look as spacious as possible.

 Pendent lighting and floating shelves free up floor space in this small bedroom, providing more "visual" space.
 Horizontal wall stripes appear to widen the room.
 Photo by Barnlightelectric.com